iiab/iiab/roles/internetarchive/README.md

 The server checks for disks in all the likely places, the list of places it checks, in an unmodified installation can be seen at
 `https://github.com/internetarchive/dweb-mirror/blob/master/configDefaults.yaml#L7`

-This includes top level directories on usb drives on most machines either at `/Volumes/*/archiveorg` or on IIAB at `/media/pi/*/archiveorg`
+This includes top level directories on usb drives at `/media/pi/*/archiveorg`

-You can override this in `dweb-mirror.config.yaml` in the home directory of the user that runs the server e.g. on IIAB this is currently `/root/dweb-mirror.config.yaml` (see 'Advanced' below )
+You can override this in `dweb-mirror.config.yaml` in the home directory of the user that runs the server, this is currently `/root/dweb-mirror.config.yaml` (see 'Advanced' below )

 Items are stored in subdirectories of the first of these directories found, but read from any of the locations.